|Moderated by: Joe Kelley||Page: 1 2 3 4 5||

 |Posted: Mon Jan 23rd, 2017 12:52 am||

-"Plaintiff admitted that it, in combination with the Federal Reserve Bank of Minneapolis, which are for all practical purposes, because of there interlocking activity and practices, and both being Banking Institutions Incorporated under the Laws of the United States, are in the Law to be treated as one and the same Bank, did create the entire 14,000.00 in money or credit upon its own books by bookkeeping entry.
+"Plaintiff admitted that it, in combination with the Federal Reserve Bank of Minneapolis, which are for all practical purposes, because of their interlocking activity and practices, and both being Banking Institutions Incorporated under the Laws of the United States, are in the Law to be treated as one and the same Bank, did create the entire 14,000.00 in money or credit upon its own books by bookkeeping entry.
 That this was the Consideration used to support the Note dated May 8, 1964 and the Mortgage of the same date.
 The money and credit first came into existence when they created it.
 Mr. Morgan admitted that no United States Law or Statute existed which gave him the right to do this.
 A lawful consideration must exist and be tendered to support the Note.
 See Anheuser-Bush Brewing co.
 V. Emma Mason, 44 Minn.
 318. The Jury found there was no lawful consideration and I agree.
 Only God can create something of value out of nothing."

 STATE OF MINNESOTA